faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 ### Locale specific issues

-Sometimes deploying with the customer's locale causes a crash.
+Sometimes deploying with the customer's locale\index{crash!locale} causes a crash.

 Resource files might be absent in the wrong locale.
 Furthermore, locale handling is rife with undocumented special cases.
 We should try changing the locale temporarily to a known working one.
 Make a note to return to the issue when back in the office.

 ## The Crash Mindset

 One take away lesson from the above examples is that we need to think of our code in a wider context.
-We should think of the operating environment of our app.
+We should think of the operating environment\index{operating environment} of our app.
 This comprises:

 - the compiled code
 - binary incompatibilities between code modules (different language versions, compilers and toolchains)